Integrating ruff check with mypy in CI: Zero-Conflict Pipeline Configuration

 How do I prevent mypy’s slow first-run from blocking PR merges?

-Use mypy --follow-imports=skip combined with git diff targeting to restrict analysis to changed files.
-Cache .mypy_cache across CI runs.
+Use mypy --follow-imports=skip combined with changed-file targeting to restrict analysis to modified files.
+Cache .mypy_cache across CI runs using content-addressable keys.

 What is the safest way to gate CI on both ruff and mypy results?

-Run both tools with --exit-zero or equivalent.
-Capture their stdout/stderr.
-Implement a wrapper script that returns exit 1 only if either tool reports actual violations.
+Run both tools and capture their exit codes.
+Use a wrapper script that returns exit 1 only if either tool reports actual violations.
+This ensures complete output from both tools even when one fails.